 The Risk Committee is responsible for providing oversight and advice to the Board in relation to current and potential future risk exposures, examining reports covering the Principal Risks including those that would threaten its business model, future performance, solvency or liquidity, as well as reports on risk measurement methodologies and risk appetite.
-Further detail of the work of the Risk Committee can be found on pages 10 to 11 of this report.
+Further detail of the work of the Risk Committee can be found on pages 23 to 26 of this report.

 As referenced above, the Audit Committee carries out several duties, delegated to it by the Board, including oversight of financial reporting processes, reviewing the effectiveness of internal controls, considering whistle-blowing arrangements and oversight of the work of the external and internal auditors.
-Save as disclosed in 'Material Weakness' below, throughout the year ended 31 December 2021 and to date, the Company has operated a system of internal control that provides reasonable assurance of effective operations covering all controls, including financial and operational controls and compliance with laws and regulations.
+Throughout the year ended 31 December 2021 and to date, the Company has operated a system of internal control that provides reasonable assurance of effective operations covering all controls, including financial and operational controls and compliance with laws and regulations.

 The Board, together with the Audit Committee, is responsible for ensuring the independence and effectiveness of the internal and external audit functions.
 For this reason, the Audit Committee members met regularly with both the Group Chief Internal Auditor and the BBPLC Chief Internal Auditor and the Lead Audit Engagement Partner of the statutory auditor without management present.
-Further details of the work of the Audit Committee can be found on pages 8 to 9 of this report.
+Further details of the work of the Audit Committee can be found on pages 21 to 22 of this report.